release-it/release-it/docs/git.md

 ## Tag Name

-Use `git.tagName` to set a custom tag, not equal to the (prefixed) version.
-The `v` prefix is automatically detected from the latest tag.
-No need to configure e.g. `git.tagName: "v${version}"`.
+Use `git.tagName` to set a custom tag, not strictly equal to the (prefixed) version.
+When the latest tag has the `v` prefix, it will be used again.
+No need to configure `git.tagName: "v${version}"` in this case.

 Example: `git.tagName=${name}@${version}`